supabase/realtime/forum/README.md

 ### Stale designated entries

 Whenever cluster membership changes and a group's designated shifts from B to C, B briefly holds a stale `{group, source}` entry.
-Two things clean it up:
+Three things clean it up:

 * B's own rebalance does `drop_stale_designated_entries`, removing any entry whose group is no longer designated to B.
 * If B is removed from the cluster (the cause of the rebalance), the entries die with B's Scope process.
+* The source node's periodic vacant flush re-sends queued vacancies to the *current* designated, so a vacancy that was never delivered (or was delivered to a node that has since stopped being designated) is eventually applied where it matters.

 Stale entries do not cause incorrect broadcasts because broadcasters always route via the *current* designated.